Vietnam's Next Top Model season 7: Episode 5

-Back in the model suite where Minh, Nam & Ut Trang composed their messages in order to pack their bags and leave before the 13 remaining contestants arrive.
-Shortly followed by the arrival of the 13 contestants to the model house where the Thank You messages composed by Minh, Nam & Ut Trang were displayed on the screen that brought their emotions to tears, especially Lan's because she loved Minh the most.
+Back in the model suite where Minh, Nam & Trang H. composed their messages in order to pack their bags and leave before the 13 remaining contestants arrive.
+Shortly followed by the arrival of the 13 contestants to the model house where the Thank You messages composed by Minh, Nam & Trang H. were displayed on the screen that brought their emotions to tears, especially Lan's because she loved Minh the most.
 After a couple of minutes, Quang's best photo was displayed on the screen.